 Hosted by the Institute for China-Europe Studies (ICES)

-its security agenda while balancing relations with China and the US.
-Ongoing conflicts, such
+security agenda while balancing relations with China and the US.
+Ongoing conflicts, such as the

-as the war in Ukraine and tensions in the Middle East, underscore the urgency of addressing
+war in Ukraine and tensions in the Middle East, underscore the urgency of addressing emerging threats,

-emerging threats, including economic insecurity and traditional defence capabilities.
-In this
+including economic insecurity and traditional defence capabilities.
+In this context, China and

-context, China and the EU play key roles in preventing conflict escalation and fostering
+the EU play key roles in preventing conflict escalation and fostering stability.

-moderated by Ms. Isabell RAUE, Research Assistant at ICES.
-The panel featured scholars and
+Isabell RAUE, Research Assistant at ICES.
+The panel featured scholars and academic experts

 The panellists explored perceptions of European and Chinese security, the drivers of